The journey so far

 By working closely with the community, and listening and learning, we are developing the most effective ways of relieving poverty.
 We are placing increasing emphasis on rigorous monitoring and evaluation.
 That way we can demonstrate value for money and we are also well placed to encourage the community and government to adopt and run with our initiatives.
 This is the best way of ensuring scale and sustainability.

-From the start our purpose was to relieve the burden of poverty and suffering in the south west region of Rwanda.
+From the start our purpose has been to relieve the burden of poverty in the south west region of Rwanda.

 In the aftermath of the earthquake in 2008 we re-housed over 50 families.